Best Italian restaurants in Singapore

 GelatiAmo is not a halal-certified eatery.

-The gelato at Celine’s Gelato is also stored the Italian way━in pozetti.
-They have recently expanded, opening their second outlet in the heartlands of Serangoon at myVillage mall.
-Here, you can find an array of 11 flavours such as Black Sesame, Hojicha, Tiramisu, Hokkaido Milk and more.
-A single scoop is priced at $6, while premium flavours will cost you an additional $0.50.
-Additional scoops will set you back at $3.50 for regular flavours, and $4 for premium flavours.
-If you prefer your gelato in a cone, it’s also available at an additional $0.50.
+The gelato at Celine’s Gelato is also stored the Italian way—in pozetti.
+While their original outlet still sits along Thomson Road, they have since expanded to a second location in the heartlands of Serangoon at myVillage mall.
+Here, you can find an array of 15 flavours such as Black Sesame, Matcha Almond, Pistachio, Chocolate Hazelnut and more.
+A single scoop is priced from $6.20+, while premium flavours will cost you an additional $0.50+.
+If you prefer your gelato in a cone, it’s also available at an additional $0.70+.

-I have a soft spot for honest, family-owned businesses such as Gelato Messina.
-The famous Aussie gelato chain churns out everything from scratch, and sources their ingredients directly from the brand’s very own dairy farm.
-They have a whopping 40 flavours, including local flavours such as Kaya Toast and Tau Huay.
+I have a soft spot for honest, family-owned businesses such as Messina.
+The famous Aussie gelato chain churns out everything from scratch and sources their ingredients directly from the brand’s very own dairy farm.
+A scoop here is priced at $8, while two cost $12, and three cost $14.
+They have a whopping 35 flavours to choose from, including local flavours such as Kaya Toast and Tau Huay.
 The former is swirled with coconut pandan jam, and chunks of crispy toast, while the latter has a light soy milk flavour.

 Address: 1 Club Street, Singapore 069400